 Born on June 17, 1980, in Lynwood, California, Venus Williams learned to play tennis on the public courts of Los Angeles.
 After turning professional in 1994, she won seven Grand Slam titles and an Olympic gold medal in singles play.
 She also teamed up with sister Serena to win several doubles championships, boosting her victory total even after being diagnosed with an autoimmune disease in 2011.

 American tennis player Venus Ebony Starr Williams was born on June 17, 1980, in Lynwood, California.
 One of Richard and Oracene Williams' five daughters, Venus, along with her younger sister, Serena, has redefined women's tennis with her strength and superb athleticism.
-Since turning pro in 1994, Venus has captured seven Grand Slam titles, including five Wimbledon championships, joining Martina Navratilova and Steffi Graf as the only women to have accomplished this.
+Since turning pro in 1994, Venus has captured seven Grand Slam titles, including five Wimbledon championships.

 Venus was introduced to tennis by her father on the public courts in Los Angeles, not far from the family's home in Compton.
 Richard Williams, a former sharecropper from Louisiana, used what he'd gleaned from tennis books and videos to instruct his girls on the different aspects of the game.

 The fact that the family had relocated to Compton was no accident.
 With its high rate of gang activity, Richard Williams had wanted to expose his daughters to the ugly possibilities of life "if they did not work hard and get an education."
 In this setting, on courts that were riddled with potholes and sometimes missing nets, Venus and Serena cut their teeth on the game of tennis and the requirements for persevering in a tough climate.